Gabe0214/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases is information stored in a table.
+SQL is a database language that abtracts data from the table with commands.

 - [ ] Why do tables need a `primary key`?

+Tables need primary keys because values(rows) need to be unique, and indentified.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You need a third table that contains forgein keys that reference the other two tables, which makes it a many to many relationship.

 ## Minimum Viable Product